 Rotschmierkäse

-The Rotschmierkäse (red spread cheese) gets its name from the sticky red rind that covers this especially pungent cheese.
-The cheese is bathed in red-mold cultures and brine several times during the ripening process… constantly adding more flavor (and odor) to this spicy and piquant cheese.
-You can eat the Rotschmierkäse while it’s still immature.. the inside will have a quark-like consistency, and is a bit milder.
-As the cheese matures, the soft center shrinks, and the cheese takes on more flavor and a much stronger smell.
-Feel free to eat the rind too…
+The Rotschmierkäse (red spread cheese) got its name from the sticky red rind that covers this especially pungent cheese.
+The cheese is bathed in red mold cultures and brined several times during the ripening process, constantly adding more flavor (and odor) to this spicy and piquant cheese.
+You can eat the Rotschmierkäse while it’s still immature.
+The inside will have a quark-like consistency and is a bit milder.
+As the cheese matures, the soft center shrinks, and the cheese develops more flavor and a significantly stronger aroma.
+Feel free to eat the rind, too.

 Handkäse (mit Musik)